 Self-taught, Dan Bourgeon from Saint-Bénigne Ain, France specializes in designing motorcycle engine powered prototypes.

-To truely appreciate the performance and craftsmanship of a TracKing race car its important to understand the background of its maker, Dan Bourgeon, founder of Bourgeon Concept.
+To truly appreciate the performance and craftsmanship of a TracKing race car its important to understand the background of its maker, Dan Bourgeon, founder of Bourgeon Concept.

 Since the collaboration between Mitsubishi Motors and the automotive engineering & design company Bernard Maingret Sonauto (SBM) in the early 1980's, the quiet town of Pont-de-Vaux, France has always been associated with motorsport in general, particularly Rally Raids.
 It is within the workshops of SBM that actually released the legendary Mitsubishi Pajero, which marked the history of the Paris-Dakar and other off-road races.